You missed out!

 Vegan Collagen Sources?

 There are no direct vegan collagen sources, as foods rich in collagen are pretty much always animal based.

 However, there are vegan foods which contain ingredients which help to produce collagen naturally in the body.

 For example, foods containing amino acids such as proline and glycine can help to stimulate the production of collagen in our bodies.
 (2)

 My Recommended Vegan Collagen Supplement

-It’s a product that works to help give you younger skin, longer hair, smoother joints, and healthy nails.
+It’s a product that supports collagen product which helps to give you younger skin, longer hair, smoother joints, and healthy nails.

 Customers love it because it works and it does so without having to harm animals or the planet we live on to get the ingredients.

-The team behind these miracle pills are incredibly helpful and are regularly answering questions if there’s any information we’ve missed.
+The team behind this powder are incredibly helpful and are regularly answering questions if there’s any information we’ve missed.
 Also, they're a well-known reputable company so you know you're getting the highest quality product possible.